 Hello Everyone,

-I hope that my biography will provide you with some insight into my experience in the field of nutrition and dietetics and how this experience lent and continues to lend itself to the development of a Dietetic Internship experience that provides for inclusivity for traditional and nontraditional students alike, through the knowledge of the vast opportunities awaiting Registered Dietitians and the recognition that every aspect of this field is based in business.
+I hope that my biography will provide you with some insight into my experience in the field of nutrition and dietetics and how this experience lent and continues to lend itself to the development of a Dietetic Internship experience that provides for inclusivity for traditional and nontraditional students alike, through the knowledge of the vast opportunities awaiting Registered Dietitians, now more so than ever, and the recognition that every aspect of this field is based in business.

 I am the founder and CEO of Priority Nutrition Care LLC, formerly Priority Nutrition Care and Services and the Priority Nutrition Care Distance Dietetic Internship.
 Our office, from which we can see the Boston skyline, is in Hingham, Massachusetts.
-I am a Registered Dietitian and Licensed Nutritionist with over thirty years of experience in the fields of Nutrition, Education, and Business.
+I am a Registered Dietitian and Licensed Nutritionist with fifty years of experience in the fields of Nutrition, Education, and Business.
+I have no plans to retire.
 I am a native Bostonian and received my Bachelor of Science in Nutrition at the University of Massachusetts in Amherst and my Master’s Degree in Business Administration from Northeastern University in Boston.
 I completed my Dietetic Internship at Rhode Island Hospital in Providence Rhode Island.

 Early in my career, the seed was planted for my interest in Diabetes care and its challenges and opportunities while working at the former New England Deaconess Hospital (now Beth Israel Deaconess), which at the time was affiliated with The Joslin Clinic.
 I became a Certified Diabetes Educator and enjoyed working with clients to help them gain and maintain control of their Diabetes.
 Additionally, I founded the first professional practice group in Boston for Dietitians working with Cancer patients, with the backing of The American Cancer Society’s Boston office and the Dana Farber Cancer Center, as an Oncology Specialist.